iveyhuang/online_inventory/README.md

 5. If you don’t have Conda installed on your computer, you can refer to the instructions on how to [intsall Miniforge](https://equatorial-marlin-edd.notion.site/Install-Miniforge-on-Mac-of-M-chips-Windows-ec7d87d8c6494cca83681c5cbf9a3ac4).

 ## Use Google Colab
 1. If you prefer not to download and install any development environment on your computer, there is an alternative option available.
-You can access the [main.ipynb](./colab/main.ipynb) file, which will allow you to view and edit the file without the need for additional software.
+You can access the [main.ipynb](./colab/main.ipynb) file, which will allow you to view and edit the file without the need for additional package.